alexxroche/LightsOut/README.md

 ### another 10 green bottles

-http://www.99-bottles-of-beer.net/ is a site that Alexx Roche thinks is wonderful.
+http://www.99-bottles-of-beer.net/ and https://rosettacode.org/ are sites that Alexx thinks are wonderful.
 This repository is meant to be a little like that, but for LightsOut.
 Rather than golfing the code, we are building a better golf-cart: A buggy without bugs?